-Our key objective for 2023 is to ensure that we remain sustainable during the cost of living crisis precipitated by the Ukraine war, energy crisis and any influx of inflation.
-We also hope to continue our discussions with Adur and Worthing Council concerning our building on the Recreation Ground in the future.
+Our key objective for 2024 is to ensure that we remain sustainable during the cost-of-living crisis precipitated by the Ukraine war, energy crisis and any influx of inflation.
+We are focusing on planning and writing our strategic plan for the next 5 years which will span 2025 to 2030.
+We also hope to continue our discussions with Adur and Worthing Council concerning our new building on the Recreation Ground in the future.